 Shave in the Right Direction

 Both Karp and Patel agree that one of the most important things you can do to prevent ingrown hairs is to shave in the direction of hair growth, despite what you may have been taught, to get a closer shave.
-When working against the grain of hair growth, there's more chance of it breaking and an increased chance of ingrown hairs.
+When working against the grain of hair growth, there may be more chance of it breaking and a potentially increased chance of ingrown hairs.

 And be mindful of the ingredients in your shaving creams and gels: "Shave gels and products that have edible oils in them can actually clog pores and make ingrown hairs worse," says Patel.